windhood-jza/LDIMS/docs/mcp_service_generation_plan.md

   }
   ```
 - **Implementation Logic**:

   1. Receives tool invocation with search parameters
   2. Translates the query and filters into LDIMS backend search API parameters
   3. Executes search using MySQL FULLTEXT search capabilities
   4. Formats and returns results with relevance scores and metadata
   5. Optionally extracts and includes matching context snippets

+- **Error Handling**:
+  - If the search operation encounters an error (other than "no results found", which is a successful empty result: `{"isError": false, "results": [], "totalMatches": 0, ...}`), the `content` field of the ToolResponse will be a JSON string containing an error object.
+  - **Error Response Format** (within the `content` JSON string):
+    ```json
+    {
+      "isError": true,
+      "errorCode": "ERROR_CODE_HERE",
+      "errorMessage": "A descriptive message about what went wrong.", "errorDetails": {
+        // Optional: Provides more specific details about the error.
+        // For INVALID_INPUT, this might specify which parameter was invalid.
+        // For BACKEND_API_ERROR, this might include a sanitized error from the backend.
+      }
+      // The 'results', 'totalMatches', and 'searchMetadata' fields might be omitted
+      // or contain minimal information in case of an error.
+    }
+    ```
+  - **Common Error Codes and Messages**:
+    - `INVALID_INPUT`:
+      - `errorMessage`: "Invalid input parameters provided.
+Please check your query, filters, and other parameters."
+      - `errorDetails`: (Optional) e.g., `{"field": "query", "issue": "Query cannot be empty"}`
+    - `BACKEND_API_ERROR`:
+      - `errorMessage`: "The document search service encountered an internal error."
+      - `errorDetails`: (Optional) e.g., `{"backend_status": 500, "message": "Database connection failed"}` (internal details should be sanitized if exposed)
+    - `SEARCH_TIMEOUT`:
+      - `errorMessage`: "The search operation timed out before results could be retrieved."
+    - `QUERY_UNPROCESSABLE`:
+      - `errorMessage`: "The search query is too broad, too complex, or could not be processed by the search engine."
+    - `FORBIDDEN`:
+      - `errorMessage`: "You do not have permission to perform this search or access the requested search scope."

 ## 5. 用户场景实现方案